0x3F3F/0x3F3F.github.io/_posts/2019-01-01-2018_Portfolio-Review.md

 As I mentioned above, I suspect we're in a bear market.
 The recent S&P price action appears to confirm this, as does inverted yield curves, Nasdaq down 20+%, Oil price fall etc.  The question is therefore, how far will we fall?
-I have no idea, but here's an interesting chart :
+I have no idea, but here's an interesting chart to ponder:

 <img style="border: 0;" src="/img/2019/20190101_120YearDow.jpg" />